Prachin Panth Prakash: Printed editions

-Vir Singh published the text in 1914, but this version has been criticized by scholars, such as Louis E. Fenech and Harinder Singh, for editing and chopping out sections.
+Vir Singh was the first to publish the text in 1914 at the Wazir-i-Hind Press, Amritsar after he found a manuscript of the work (Vir Singh is the one who is attributed as having added the Prachin ["old"] prefix to the work's title to distinguish it from Giani Gian Singh's later work), but this version has been criticized by scholars, such as Louis E. Fenech and Harinder Singh, for editing and chopping out sections.
+An annotated edition by Jit Singh Sital was published in 1984 by Shiromani Gurdwara Parbandhak Committee.
 Baba Santa Singh also published a Punjabi commentary in 2000.
-Other editions were created by J. S. Sital and Harinder Singh.
+Another edition was created by Harinder Singh.
 A revised edition, based on manuscripts, was published by Balwant Singh Dhillon in 2004.
 Balwant Singh Dhillion's edition of the text has been criticized for not utilizing the earliest manuscript recensions and not documenting the changes to the text between these various manuscriptural versions.

+Translation

-The text is available in English in two volumes, published by the Institute of Sikh Studies (Chandigarh).
-A translation of the text was sponsored by the Institute of Sikh Studies.
+In 2006, the text was made available in English in two volumes through a translation by Kulwant Singh, sponsored and published by the Institute of Sikh Studies (Chandigarh).
+Another English translation, in two volumes, was prepared by Gurtej Singh and published by Singh Bros. in January 2015, with a second edition following in February 2021.
+Online translations of the work by Jaswinder Singh Sehmbi can be found at gurupurshotam.com.
+Other online translations of select passages of the text can be found at manglacharan.com.

 Legacy

 According to Gurinder Singh Mann, the Sri Gur Panth Prakash initiated a genre of literature that specialized on the wider Khalsa community's mission and history in the post-guruship period.
 Communal exegesis of the text continues at gurdwaras and traditional Sikh educational institutions til the present-day.
 Many other works written after it adopted the same title.
+Giani Gian Singh wrote his own Panth Prakash in 1880, as he felt the poetry in Bhangu's work was lacking and that he had excluded the history of the Malwai Sikhs.
+According to Sant Singh Sekhon, the work is evidently biased toward the Majhai Sikhs at the expense of the Malwai Sikhs.
+However, Sant Singh Sekhon notes that Bhangu's account of the life of Banda Singh Bahadur and the chronology he presents remains accepted as reliable in Sikh historiography.
 Santa Singh requested that the text should be circulated in the form of audio-commentary, and called for the creation of such a commentary.
 According to Surjit Singh Hans, the work elevated Bhangu to become a "great historian" and that the work itself was a mark of Sikh historiography reaching a "ripe maturity".